All Episodes

 We are disturbed.

-We would be very unhappy to be part of this if in fact that's all true.
+We would be very unhappy to be part of this if, in fact, that's all true.

-He wrote that he was the son of an alcoholic Navajo mother and a white cowboy father who raped and beat him, said he grew up in migrant labor camps, made it all up.
+And Geronimo's Bones, he wrote that he was the son of an alcoholic Navajo mother and a white cowboy father who raped and beat him.

 Liberals have to lie to make life in America look more discouraging than it is.

-It's not just the mainstream media, it's not just Hollywood.
+It's not just the mainstream media.

 You know, the publishing business is infected with this too.

-There are there there's some people in this country that are obsessed with trying to portray the mainstream of America as this guy's life.
+There's some people in this country that are obsessed with trying to portray the mainstream of America as this guy's life.

 Downtrodden Navajo beat up and raped by a predator alcoholic father.